 - Driving Licence: A driving licence is an official document that is issued by the Regional Transport Authority/Offices (RTA/RTO) to people who clear the driving test.
 This document is important to carry when travelling on a long road trip and also acts as an identity card.
 Another point to keep in mind is that it is illegal to drive on Indian roads without a valid driving licence.
 This is also one of the first documents that officials ask for if you are stopped on the road by the police.

 - Certificate of Insurance: Every vehicle that plies on Indian roads has to have an updated insurance coverage for the vehicle.
 This was mandated in 1988 by the Motor Vehicle Act.
 This applies for both cars as well as two-wheelers.
-According to Rule 141 of the Act, an insurance agency will provide a Certificate of Insurance for your vehicle which will contain the particulars pertaining to your automobile.
+According to Rule 141 of the Act, an insurance agency will provide a Certificate of which will contain the particulars pertaining to your automobile.
 A copy of this certificate can be carried in the vehicle while it is advisable to leave the original at home or at the office.
 Apart from inspection or spot checks, you will require the details of your insurance policy in case your vehicle breaks down.
 Without these details, seeking help from the insurance company becomes quite a hassle.

 Each one of us deserves a break from our daily life to recharge our mind and spirits.
 Therefore, don’t spend time on your drive calling home to find out details about documents that you should have been carrying.
 You don’t have to shell out any holiday money as fines if you carry all the documents mentioned above.
 Most importantly, you get to keep your vehicle as officials can sometimes impound your vehicle if you do not carry these important documents.